NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

 The share will now automatically mount on boot using the credentials file and the fstab path.

+#### Using CIFS mounts with Docker mountpoints causing permissions issues with the container.

+This is because the containers UID/GID does not match the CIFS mount permissions, this can be fixed by ammending the /etc/fstab info with the correct GID/UID

+1. Identify the host mount permissions and owner.

+        ls -ld /path/to/mounted/volume

+###### NOTE: The permissions should list something like root:root (user:group) as the owner.
+This means that the user "root" and the group "root" own the share.

+2. Once the mount owner has been identified, identify owners UID/GID.

+        id username

+###### NOTE: If the owner identified in the previous command was "root" for example, then "username" = "root".

+3. Add the GID/UID to /etc/fstab

+        //10.20.3.10/WD-10TB-SATA/Storage/Test           /mnt/EF-10TB-Sync        cifs            noperm,_netdev,credentials=/etc/.smbcreds,uid=1000,gid=1000,forceuid,forcegid       0       0

+4. Reboot system to apply changes.

+        sudo reboot

 ### iii.
 EXTRA: Manual mounting of an SMB Share using a credentials file.